 CÉLINE MANZ

 Save the Date: 19.12.2024 - We're celebrating 10 years of STUDIO 47 with 'Séance'.
 Mixtape Release and Kick off Fundraiser on behalf of Red Cross Red Crescent.
-More details follow soon!
+Come by and have a listen from 19h onwards!
+Hosted by For

 Unravelling Frequencies - Splatter